-As I work with small business owners and thought leaders in doing SEO and Digital Marketing work I am learning a great many leadership lessons.
+As I work with small business owners and thought leaders in doing SEO (Search Engine Optimization) and Digital Marketing work I am learning a great many leadership lessons.

 A website is a reflection of the vision of the leader of the organization’s online strategy.

 In fact, the best projects for me are the ones where the leaders have clarity around their purpose.
 It reminds me of “Start with Why.”
 When organizations know why they exist they are better able to articulate the what and the how.
 For an SEO, it helps create content that engages, attracts and influences others around the brand vs a “sales” letter.
 Whether it’s on-page optimization or simply doing Local SEO, we’re creating content (in different forms).

 Great content leads people to make decisions, not simply buy.